How to Freeze Hot Malagueta Chili Peppers

 Step One: Preparing Chilies for Freezing

 I first cut the chilies off the plant using a pair of kitchen scissors.
 Because the skins are thin, I don't want the chili to come in contact with my skin.
 Gloves could also be worn for his procedure.

 Once in a bowl, it is into the kitchen.

 At this point you can wash them if you wish.
-If you have used any insecticide/pesticide or live in an area with pollution I would suggest this.
+If you have used any insecticide/pesticide or live in an area with pollution, I would suggest that you do this.
 I personally don't for a few reasons.
-One is I don't use anything to kill bugs plus our air is about as clean as it gets living so close to the beach.
-Another reason is if I try to wash these chilies they will disintegrate as I have mentioned before they are fragile.
+One is I don't use anything to kill bugs, plus our air is about as clean as it gets living so close to the beach.
+Another reason is that if I try to wash these chilies, they will disintegrate because, as I have mentioned before, they are fragile.
 I do wipe them and check for insects, or any damaged ones.

 If concerned, you can wash and dry them or simply wipe them.

 Step Two: Put Them in an Ice Cube Tray

 Next, place the chilies in an ice cube tray.
 Depending on the size of the chilies, you should be able to get a few in each section.
 Remember if they are wet or damp, they will freeze together which you don't want.
 A bit of patience now will pay off later.
 This is a good time to inspect each chili.
 I like to leave the stem attached because when it comes time to use them, I can hold the stem and cut the chilies using my kitchen scissors into my curries, burgers or salsa.